gschwind/web-intro/notebooks/32-exo-cv-background.md

 <!-- #endregion -->

 <!-- #region cell_style="split" -->
-note however that with such an approach, the Python interpreter remains busy, it **can't do anything else** at the same time
+_Note:_ however with such an approach, the Python interpreter **can't do anything else** at the same time
 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "slide"} -->